YesRealPerson/OAMUploader/README.md

 - `stac.py` - FastAPI server for communicating with the pgStac database in OpenAerialMap
 - `static` - Static web files

+# Environment Variables
+Every environment variable and what it does.

+Files required for section:
+`front.yaml`, `stac.yaml`, `keys.yaml` (You will have to create this file, see the stub file for a template)
+### `front.yaml`
+- `STAC_URL` - Url for communication between front facing server and stac server, this likely does not need to change.
+- `AWS_ENDPOINT_URL` - AWS endpoint url (i.e. its passed directly as the endpoint-url parameter to all aws cli commands)
+- `EXTERNAL_S3_ENDPOINT` - AWS endpoint passed to front-end access
+    - This is mainly used for local development as the endpoint in and out of cluster will be different.
+- `BUCKET_NAME` - AWS S3 Bucket name
+- `AWS_REGION` - AWS region
+- `PRODUCTION` - Tells front end server to try to create test buckets, enviornment variables, etc if false
+- `WF_FRONT_URL` - URL passed to Argo Workflows for pinging the front end server, this likely does not need to change.
+- `WF_AWS_URL` - AWS URL passed to Argo Workflows for uploading to S3.
+- `WF_STAC_URL` - URL passed to Argo Workflows for communicating with pgSTAC, this likely does not need to change.

+The unlisted variables relate to OAuth endpoints for OpenStreetMap which may soon become depreciated.

+### `stac.yaml`
+All environment variables relate to authentication and endpoints for the pgSTAC database.

+### `keys.yaml`
+Sensitive keys for OSM OAuth, and AWS, also `JWT_SECRET` for token generation and such.

+In development all keys should be in a `.env` file within the public folder.

 # Pipeline setup